 The story started

 At the time of writing (October 2020) I am about to wrap up my eight-teenth month here with the company.
+Now I am revisiting this for a further update (June 2021) a month after my two-year mark with the company.

 My partner experience here with the company has been nothing short of a whirlwind of learning, stress testing, and overall great skill-building.